almirpehratovic/EmailExport/README.md

 java -jar EmailExport.jar
 ```

-After this command, application will asks questions about username, password, folder etc.
+After this command, application will asks questions about username, password, folder etc. If you want to configure naming patterns of downloaded messages, please see template/naming.properties file.

 ## List of implemented features